 Today, we're going to be talking about a goal that many families have, which is paying off their debt.

-I've been writing in the personal finance space for over 11 years, and I've seen so many different methods.
+I've been writing in the personal finance space for over a decade and I've seen so many different methods.

 We have the debt, snowball, avalanche lasso, snowflakes, you name it, but the confusing part and the challenge is finding the best fit for you.